Sport in the Netherlands

 The Netherlands national baseball team during the 2013 World Baseball Classic.

 Max Verstappen, Formula One World Champion driver for Red Bull Racing.

 Approximately 5 million of the 17 million people in the Netherlands are registered to one of the 35,000 sports clubs in the country.
 About two thirds of the population older than 15 years participates in sports weekly.

-Football is the most popular sport in the Netherlands, with field hockey and volleyball as the second and third most popular team sports.
+Football is the most popular sport in the Netherlands, with field hockey (including indoor hockey) and volleyball as the second and third most popular team sports.
 Speed skating, cycling, tennis and golf are the four most widely played individual sports.
 A number of native Dutch sports are also practiced, such as fierljeppen (polsstokverspringen), beugelen, kaatsen, klootschieten, kolven and korfball.

 Organization of sports began at the end of the 19th century and the beginning of the 20th century.
 Federations for sports were established (such as the speed skating federation in 1882), rules were unified and sports clubs came into existence.
 A Dutch National Olympic Committee was established in 1912.
 Thus far, the nation has won 356 medals at the Summer Olympic Games and another 147 medals at the Winter Olympic Games.

 An influential figure in Dutch sport was Pim Mulier.
-In 1879, he founded the first rugby and football club in the Netherlands, and he was involved in forming the first tennis club in 1884.
+In 1879, he founded the first rugby union and football club in the Netherlands, and he was involved in forming the first tennis club in 1884.
 He also established the predecessor of the Royal Dutch Football Association five years later, and introduced field hockey in 1896, as well as bandy.
 His hometown Haarlem and the English Bury Fen Bandy Club played the first international match.

 Team sports

-Women’s Netball

-The Netherlands Women’s netball team will compete against Claverdon, Bubbenhall, and an invitational side organised by Steve Campton, during the summer of 2025 in preparation for next year’s World Championships.
-Currently 167th in the world, they will look to build on recent positive displays against 166th placed Antarctica.